The New England Journal of Medicine January 28, 2021

 Bottom Line

-In treatment-naïve patients with symptomatic paroxysmal atrial fibrillation, initial cryoballoon ablation significantly reduced the risk of atrial tachyarrhythmia recurrence and disease progression compared to antiarrhythmic drug therapy.
+In patients with treatment-naive, symptomatic, paroxysmal atrial fibrillation, initial rhythm-control therapy with cryoballoon ablation resulted in a significantly lower rate of atrial arrhythmia recurrence compared to antiarrhythmic drug therapy at 1 year.

 Key Findings